aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0750 2025-08-23 - My last day at Apple.md

 By the time I got home it was already quite late.
 My last photo at Apple park was taken at 22:21, so I must have gotten home around 23:00.

 I then realized that I haven't finished the Workday assignments for OpenAI, so I started doing that.
-Of course it was too late, read more in [2025-08-16 - My first day at OpenAI](2025-08-16%20-%20My%20first%20day%20at%20OpenAI.md).
+Of course it was too late, read more in \[My first day at OpenAI\].
 I rushed to finish that because I had to wake up at 6:00 the next morning.

 My sleep tracking tells me that I spent 6 hr and 3 min in bed that night, of which 5:45 were slept, from 00:13 to 06:00.